Location: |

 1996 | inscribed on the list of National Monuments. |

 大洞遗址 (Dadong) is a famous archaeological site.
 The name Dadong means Big Cave, obviously a generic name which was given to numerous caves in China.
-This is Panxian Dadong, the Big Cave of Panxian, which is an paleontological and archaeological site, located high up on the flank of a karst tower.
+This is Panxian Dadong, the Big Cave of Panxian, which is a paleontological and archaeological site, located high up on the flank of a karst tower.
 The huge entrance portal can easily be seen from far.
 The cave contains almost 20 m of sediments from the Middle Pleistocene with numerous animal bones.
 The content was dated between 130.000 and 260.00 years old.
 Several thousand animal bones were discovered, but also five human teeth and stone artifacts.
 The animal remains were mostly Lumbering rhinos and elephant-like Stegodons.
 They did not live in caves but were probably hunted and then dragged to the cave den, either by animal predators or humans hunting them.
 Many bones were burned or had cut marks.
 One bone had a percussion damage mark, where the bone had been pounded, most likely by a stone tool.

 The Levallois technique, which is characteristic for Moustérian (Middle Pleistocene) industries in Europe and Western Asia was not found in China.
 However, during the last decades some sites revealed similar artifacts, mostly in northern China and here at Panxian Dadong Cave.

 This cave is an important archaeological site but there is currently no touristic development.
+As it is quite difficult to get any information about Chinese caves, we are not sure if the cave is actually gated or not.